omarcarreon/chatbot_api/README.md

 make install

-# Check your email to find the HF_API_TOKEN required for the chatbot functionality
+# Check your email to find the HF_API_TOKEN and API_KEY tokens required for the project
-# Update .env with the provided token
+# Update .env with the provided tokens

 # Start the service with Docker